Picsha AI

 }

-Don't have an API token?
+Don't have an API key?
 Generate one from your Picsha Admin Dashboard.

 1. Save the file and restart Claude Desktop.
 You should now see the Picsha hammer icon 🔨 in your prompt bar, indicating the tools are successfully connected!